fffed/bare-bons-for-project/answers/answers.md

 - encoded (`Base64Url`) - not for security, but transport(one way of making
   sure the data is uncorrupted as it does not compress or encrypt data)
   - payload can be decoded and read
-  - no sensitive/private info should be stored
+  - no sensitive/private info should be stored (as could be easily read)
   - access tokens should be short-lived

+*Amazon Cognito* provides authentication, authorization, and user management for your web and mobile apps.
+Your users can sign in directly with a user name and password, or through a third party such as Facebook, Amazon, Google or Apple.

 **XSS**:
 - client-side script injections